-Statistical Analyses - To test the effect of floral occupancy on landing, nectar collection, and pollen collection, we used chi-square contingency tests.
+Statistical Analyses To test the effect of floral occupant type on landing, nectar collection, and pollen collection, we used chi-square contingency tests.
 These tested whether landing, nectar collection or pollen collection were happening more frequently than expected on occupied compared to unoccupied flowers.
-Changes in visitation rate could indicate that bees are learning to avoid flowers; however, bee visitation rate will also depend on the number of bees visiting the plot and the data showed that visits tended to decline over the course of the day (see results).
-To test the effect of floral occupancy on visitation rate, we used a generalized linear model with a Poisson distribution (link = logit).
-Generalized linear models are capable of using non-normally distributed data and including categorical fixed and random effects.
-In this study, visitation rate, the number of visits over the time of an observation, had a non-normal distribution and the presence or absence of an occupant is categorical.
-Because the experimental design is randomized, day, block, and pair can be used as random effects.
+Changes in visitation rate could indicate that bees are learning to avoid flowers, although visitation rate also depends on the number of bees visiting the plot.
+Bee activity at sunflowers is correlated with nectar and pollen resources (Minckley et al 1994) which may decline over the course of the day as they are consumed, and initial observations indicated that visits tended to decline over the course of the observation period (see results).
+Therefore, to test the effect of floral occupancy on visitation rate, we used a generalized linear model with the number of visits as the response (Poisson distribution and logit link, lme4 package) floral occupant (predator, competitor, or control) as a fixed factor, and day, block, and flower pair as random effects.
 By including these elements as random effects, it was possible to control for their contribution to variance in the dataset, allowing for a more accurate assessment of the effect of occupancy.

-To test the effect of floral occupancy on visit duration, we used linear mixed effects models regression with log-transformed data to meet the assumptions of normality.
+To test the effect of floral occupancy on visit duration, we used linear mixed effects models with log-transformed data to meet the assumptions of normality.
 Randomized elements were included in the full model as fixed effects if they appeared to influence the structure of the residuals.
 To compare models, we used AIC scores and model selection methods, sequentially eliminating non-significant components of the model.
-Linear models with random effects were run using the lmer package (Bates et al. 2014).
+Linear mixed effect models were run using the lmer package (Bates et al. 2014).
 All statistical analyses were run in R version 3.1.3.

 Results

-Bee visitation: who were the visitors? - Solitary bees were the most frequent visitors to the patches during both experiments (Table 1 and Table 2).
-Of the 14 genera that visited the patches, only three genera, Bombus, Apis, and Halictus (entirely Halictus ligatus), include species that are eusocial.
-Those eusocial bees account for 36 of the 704 visits during ambush bug trials and 12 of the 113 visits during beetle trials.
+Bee visitation: who were the visitors?
+Solitary bees were the most frequent visitors to the patches during both experiments (Table 1 and Table 2).
+Of the 14 genera that visited the patches, only three genera, Bombus, Apis, and Halictus (entirely Halictus ligatus), included species that are eusocial.
+Those eusocial bees accounted for 36 of the 704 visits during ambush bug trials and 12 of the 113 visits during beetle trials.
 Members of the solitary bee genus Melissodes (species cannot be distinguished on the wing) were the most frequent visitors in both experiments, with 613/704 visits during the ambush bug experiment and 60/113 visits during the soldier beetle experiment.
 Male and female bees visited flowers during both trials.
 Male Melissodes accounted for 466 of the 613 Melissodes visits.
 Males tended to briefly visit flowers (mean ± SE = 1.75 seconds ± 0.64) and regularly visited flowers occupied by other bees.
 Female solitary bees from 11 genera accounted for 173 of the visits to flowers during the ambush trials and 51 visits during the beetle trials.
 Because of their abundance during both trials and essential role in brood-care, all analyses were conducted using data from solitary female bee visits.

-Ambush bug and soldier beetle behavior – Video footage revealed that ambush bugs and soldier beetles occupied flowers in different ways.
+Ambush bug and soldier beetle behavior Video footage revealed that ambush bugs and soldier beetles occupied flowers in different ways.
 Ambush bugs tended to remain stationary on the periphery of the floral disk while soldier beetles moved around almost constantly while on a bloom.
 Foraging soldier beetles made steady circles around the disk as they collected nectar.
 Both occupants remained on the flower for a majority of the 10-minute observation period.
 On average, ambush bugs stayed for 8:52.2 (SE + 28.7 seconds) minutes and soldier beetles stayed for 8:33.4 (SE +34.2 seconds) minutes.